fxrhan/school-management-system/README.md

 This project is developed for demo purpose and it's not supposed to be used in real application.

 ## Feedback
 Any suggestion and feedback is welcome.
-You can contact me here <br> - https://linktr.ee/Fxrhan .
+You can contact me here <br> - farhanansariportfolio.netlify.app